yashmanikonda/QR-Final/README.md

 - Creates a Debug log to track program actions.

 ## Installation
-**1. Clone Repo and Navigate to project directory**
+**1. Clone Repo and Navigate to the project directory**

-**2. Initialize the Go module and download dependencies:** go mod tidy
+**2. Initialize the Go module and download dependencies:**
+"go mod tidy"

 **3. Run the application:**
 go run main.go

 This command will generate a QR code based on the device ID and display it in a frameless window.

-**4. Optionally, build the executable:** go build main.go
+**4. Optionally, build the executable:**
+"go build main.go"

 **Configuration**
 Modify the regKeyPath and regValueName constants in main.go to match your specific registry key and value for the device ID.